top of page

 Pro 3:6 In all your ways acknowledge him, and he will make straight your paths.

-According to the currently accepted secular cosmological timeline, the first million years or so after the supposed big bang is known as the primordial era, where great expansion took place (it is called inflation and cannot be explained with the known laws of physics), and the matter that we know today, and are made up of, took its form and such.
+According to the currently accepted secular cosmological timeline, the first million years or so after the supposed Big Bang is known as the primordial era, where great expansion took place (it is called inflation and cannot be explained even a little bit with the known laws of physics), and the matter that we know today, and are made up of, took its form and such.
 We also had large clumps of matter grouping together.
-This would have then been followed by the stelliferous (star forming) era, in which we currently reside, where there is ample material for alleged star formation, which occurs regularly (in terms of secular based cosmological time frames).
-We have galaxies, galaxy clusters and such as well.
-The universe is very well lit, and we have planets orbiting stars seemingly everywhere.
+This would have then been followed by the stelliferous (star-forming) era, in which we currently reside, where there is ample material for alleged star formation, which occurs allegedly regularly (in terms of secular-based cosmological time frames).
+We have galaxies, galaxy clusters, and such as well.
+The known universe is very well lit, and we have planets orbiting stars seemingly everywhere throughout it.
 It is a beautiful and orderly place that supports life.
 It is also quite vast, spanning over 90 billion light-years in diameter; about 45 billion light-years in any direction from us, and it is still believed to be expanding at the speed of light or at an even greater speed, and perhaps even speeding up; no one really knows for sure.
-Also, remember, it is only supposedly 13.6 billion years old…a problem for E=mc^2, I also find it interesting that we “just so happen” to be right in the middle of everything.
+Also, remember, it is only supposedly 13.6 billion years old…a problem for E=mc^2.
+I also find it interesting that we “just so happen” to be right in the middle of the universe.
 Again, much more unknown than known.
-This stelliferous era will supposedly continue for about 100 trillion (10^14) years; many times more time than has supposedly passed since the alleged big bang.
-In short, after said roughly 100 trillion years have elapsed, it is proposed that there will be no more material remaining to form new stars and that all of the existing stars will have died out, leaving nothing but “stellar corpses,” such as white dwarfs, neutron stars, black holes, etc. Planets that haven’t been destroyed by their home stars going supernova will be ejected into the void of the ever-expanding space, more black holes will form, perhaps some stellar corpses will collide and produce stars with considerable luminosity from time to time as well.
-This time has been labeled as the degenerate era, and is proposed to last for about 10 duodecillion (10^40) years; a mere 100 sextillion times as long as the proposed 100 trillion year-long stelliferous era.
-Some postulate the degenerate era will last for 10^45 years; hey, what’s another 5 orders of magnitude, especially with numbers like these?! 😊
+This stelliferous era will supposedly continue for about 100 trillion (10^14) years; many times more time than has supposedly passed since the alleged Big Bang.
+In short, after this roughly 100 trillion years have elapsed, it is proposed that there will be no more material remaining to form new stars and that all of the existing stars will have died out, leaving nothing but “stellar corpses,” such as white dwarfs, neutron stars, black holes, etc. Planets that haven’t been destroyed by their home stars going supernova will be ejected into the void of the ever-expanding space, more black holes will form, perhaps some of these stellar corpses will collide and produce stars with considerable luminosity from time to time as well.
+This time has been labeled as the degenerate era, and is proposed to last for about 10 duodecillion (10^40) years; a mere 100 sextillion times as long as the proposed 100 trillion-year-long stelliferous era.
+Some postulate the degenerate era would last for 10^45 years; hey, what’s another 5 orders of magnitude, especially with numbers like these?! 😊

-Following this mere tick of the cosmological clock, is the proposed black hole era, where the ever-expanding universe (can you even imagine how far it would have expanded by this point, considering the proposed current rate of expansion?) will be filled with nothing but some photons and such, as well as massive and supermassive blackholes (that have the mass of a galaxy, or maybe even more), that may occasionally collide and produce some rather supposedly spectacular sights…that no one will be around to see.
-These black holes will supposedly “evaporate” over great periods of time via a process known as Hawking radiation.
-The evaporation of the last supermassive blackhole will supposedly occur roughly a mere 10^106 years from now; that’s 10 billion trillion, trillion, trillion, trillion, trillion, trillion, trillion, trillion years away.
-I say mere, because the proposed numbers get staggeringly bigger.
+Following this mere tick of the cosmological clock is the proposed black hole era, where the ever-expanding universe (can you even imagine how far it would have expanded by this point, considering the proposed current rate of expansion?) will be filled with nothing but some photons and such, as well as massive and supermassive black holes (that have the mass of a galaxy, or maybe even more), that may occasionally collide and produce some rather supposedly spectacular sights… that no one will be around to see.
+These black holes will supposedly “evaporate” over enormous periods of time via a process known as Hawking radiation.
+The evaporation of the last supermassive black hole will supposedly occur roughly a mere 10^106 years from now; that’s 10 billion trillion, trillion, trillion, trillion, trillion, trillion, trillion, trillion years away.
+I say mere because the proposed numbers get staggeringly bigger.

-Even this timeframe that I have outlined above is profoundly minuscule compared to the time proposed after the end of the alleged iron star era.
+Even the timeframe that I have outlined above is profoundly minuscule compared to the time proposed after the end of the alleged iron star era.
 I have seen estimates for it between 10^10^10^56 to 10^10^10^76 years (hey, what’s a mere 20 orders, of orders of orders, of orders of magnitude?! 😊), where nothing but photons and leptons (such as electrons and positrons, etc.) move aimlessly about in an inconceivably expanded universe for an even more inconceivable amount of time, that even makes the staggeringly incomprehensible amount of time of the era of iron stars seem like a twinkle of an eye in comparison.
 This is 10 to the power of the number that is 1 with 10 Quattuorvigintillion zeros following it.
-Supposedly after this inconceivable amount of time, due to quantum tunneling, or whatever else, there could perhaps somehow be another big bang.
-This number is of course inconceivably far beyond the already inconceivable number discussed in the previous paragraph.
-Even if we were just to going to attempt to simply count the zeros in this number; counting an Octillion (10^27) zeros per second, and we had started at the supposed beginning of time; the time of the big bang, we wouldn’t have had enough time to have made any even remotely significant progress in completing the task during the alleged 13.6 billion years that would have passed from then until now.
+Supposedly after this preposterously inconceivable amount of time, due to quantum tunneling, or whatever else, there could somehow be another big bang...of course via proposed processes that no one understands.
+Nonetheless, the immensity of this number is of course inconceivably far beyond the already inconceivable number discussed in the previous paragraph.
+Even if we were just going to attempt to simply count the zeros in this number; counting an Octillion (10^27) zeros per second, and we had started at the supposed beginning of time; the time of the big bang, we wouldn’t have had enough time to have made any even remotely significant progress in completing the task during the alleged 13.6 billion years that would have passed from then until now.
 I'm not even going to try to consider how long the string of zeros would be if one were somehow able to write it out in standard notation.

-God however has no end and no limits; He is eternal; infinite.
-He has unlimited power, He is very driven, He has very specific and good intentions, there is purpose to everything He does, He has unlimited dimension, and He is in control.
+God, however, has no end and no limits; He is eternal and infinite.
+He has unlimited power, He is very driven, and He has very specific and good intentions.
+There is purpose to everything He does, He has unlimited dimension, and He is in control.
 I think that it is good for us to ponder Him, yet we need to do so with a very real sense of humility and awe.
-We cannot wrap our mind around the mere finite quantity that I discussed above, yet somehow people (often self included) seem to think they can wrap their minds around the mind of God and understand all of His motives, the way He does things, His insights, etc., and even judge them against their own clearly limited and otherwise highly flawed standards.
+We cannot even begin to wrap our minds around the mere finite quantity that I discussed above, yet somehow people (often myself included) seem to think they can wrap their minds around the mind of God and understand all of His motives, the way He does things, His insights, etc., and even judge them against their own clearly limited and otherwise highly flawed standards.

-The good news is that this is indeed science fiction.
-The Bible (the truth) talks much about how the future will play out, and that eternity will be nothing like these “scientific” speculations, at least for the believer.
+The good news is that this is a bleak proposition indeed, science fiction.
+The Bible (the truth) talks much about how the future will play out, and that eternity will be in stark contrast to these “scientific” speculations, at least for the believer.
 There will be no end to light and life.
-The universe (the heavens) as we know it will not even be lasting even millions of years before it is rolled up like a scroll and replaced with a new universe (new heaven) that will be truly eternal.
-Earth will be getting replaced as well, as opposed to being engulfed by the sun in a few billion years, or thrown out of its orbit in a quadrillion years or so, etc. (2 Peter 3, Hebrews 1:10-12, Revelation 21:1).
+The universe (the heavens) as we now know it will not even last millions of years before it is rolled up like a scroll and replaced with a new universe (new heaven) that will be truly eternal.
+Earth will be replaced as well, as opposed to being engulfed by the sun in a few billion years, or thrown out of its orbit in a quadrillion years or so, etc. (2 Peter 3, Hebrews 1:10-12, Revelation 21:1).
 The mere decades that we have here on earth are by no means the end for us; we don’t have to fade into oblivion, as there is no oblivion.
-The universe is not a mere cosmic accident with only a comparatively infinitesimally brief glory period (stelliferous, or star forming era) that we are currently residing in, followed by eternal cold, disorder and darkness.
+The universe is not a mere cosmic accident with only a comparatively infinitesimally brief glory period (stelliferous, or star-forming era) that we are currently residing in, followed by eternal cold, disorder, and darkness.
 It is indeed in a fallen state, obeying the second law of thermodynamics quite well (see Genesis 3), but all will be made anew in God’s timing (Revelation 21:5).

 JJR